Colleges by Location

 Student Population Diversity

-This school had 8,627 Asian students and 1,145 Afro-American students in 2023.
-3,050 undergraduates at this school declared as Hispanic/Latino and 2,457 as multirace.
-The school also had 99 students who identified as Native Hawaiian or other Pacific Islander, and 101 American Indian or Alaska Native students.
-There were also 873 students whose ethnicity is unknown.
+In 2024, out of the total number of students enrolled at the institution, the number of students of Asian origin was 8,608, while the number of African American students was 1,240.
+3,078 students at this school identified as Hispanic/Latino and 2,505 identified with more than one race.
+The school also had 97 students who identified as Native Hawaiian or other Pacific Islander, and 91 American Indian or Alaska Native students.
+There were also 1,251 students whose ethnicity is unknown.

 Cost

-Before sending an application to any college or university, the financial component should be taken into consideration.
+The financial aspect is one of the most important things to consider before applying to any college or university.
 Here are some details you should know about the cost of attendance for University of Washington.

 Tuition and Fees